austindd/virtual-dom-framework/README.md

 ### Project Goals:

-This is, in part, a personal project to help me understand DOM manipulation frameworks on a much deeper level.
-For now, it is not intended for production, but I intend to improve this library over time.
-Eventually I would like this to turn into a stable and reliable framework.
+This started as a personal project to improve my understanding of DOM manipulation frameworks.
+For now, it is FAR from production-ready, but I intend to improve this library over time.
+Eventually I would like to turn this into a stable and reliable framework, and build quality web apps with it.

-While this framework is currently working on a basic level, there are still plenty of known and unknown bugs.
+There are still plenty of known and unknown bugs.
 Contributions are welcomed for code improvements, documentation, bug reports/fixes, testing, and feature requests.
 Just let me know.

 Documentation is still pending as of February 14, 2019.
 Will be updated soon with a basic API guide.